-Communicate in a space you don’t have to compete with other ads.
-You don’t have to drop major dough to make this marketing channel work for your small business.
+Communicate in a space where you don’t have to compete with other ads.
+At no extra cost, make this marketing channel work for your small business.

 Gather all your employees in a room.
-Tell them to each choose a marketing strategy to promote your business.
-You would get people clamouring for social media channels, for trade shows, for a podcast, for networking events, and for car wraps.
-How many would sit back in their chair, think about the myriad of options, and confidently suggest, “let’s get a professional email signature”?
+Tell them to pick a marketing strategy to promote your business.
+You would get people clamouring for social media channels, for trade shows, for a podcast, networking events, and car wraps.
+How many would sit back in their chair, think about the myriad of options, and confidently suggest, “let’s get a business email signature”?
+And yet…

 - build your brand

-- build awareness of the breadth of what your business offers
+- build awareness of your products, and the breadth of what your business offers

 - promote events, new products, award announcements, or a value-add service your business offers.

-All those hundreds of emails that get sent/forwarded to suppliers and clients who may only be aware of a subset of what you offer.
-Or staff that send emails out to their son’s teacher, their best friend who works at an ASX 200 company, or their father, to tell him to please, please stop dropping trolley loads of jokes in their inbox.
-All those recipients who may have a conversation about your service, or forward an email to any number of people.
+Think about those hundreds of emails that get sent to suppliers and clients who may only be aware of a subset of what you offer.
+Don’t forget staff that send emails out to their son’s teacher, their best friend who works at an ASX 200 company, or their father, to tell him to please, please stop dropping trolley loads of jokes in their inbox.
+Remember all those recipients who forward a conversation about your service, and could be displaying your business email signature.

 If your business is not making the most of this marketing channel, it’s time to start now.
 Real estate this valuable is not usually free to use.
 Plus, you don’t have to camp overnight in a queue to nab it.
-Setting it up will involve a small investment in time.
-Money will come into play if you don’t have the time or the in-house expertise and choose to trust an email signature design services instead.
+Setting up a professional business email signature will involve a small investment in time.
+Money will only come into play if you don’t have the in-house expertise and choose to trust an email signature design services instead.
 But trust us, the recipe isn’t difficult.

 ~ Sender’s basic info : name, title and contact details